AliBaghizadeh/Quantitative-Finance/README.md

 This is a personal project, my journey towards Quantitative Finance, and I have been fascinated by models and coding in this exciting field of quantitative analysis.
 My approach is taking courses or reading parts of some books, and trying to produce some of the models in Python.

+The courses I liked and I will try to implement their approaches in this project are as follows:

+1- Introduction to Portfolio Construction and Analysis with Python (EDHEC Business School) by Vijay Vaidyanathan and Martellini. <br>
+2- Mathematical Methods for Quantitative Finance (MITx 15.455x) by Paul F. Mende <br>
+3- Applied Time Series Analysis in Python (Udemy) y Marco Peixeiro <br>

 ### Hardware and Software